spotlightpa/poor-richard/content/news/2020-11-02-SPLEVICTxx.md

 +++
 arc-id = "OS4ZD2PK6JGLZG7UVJN56JHDQ4"
-internal-id = "SPLEVICTxx"
-internal-budget = ""
-image = "external/et86n59fx2pbcfxr0n6swfghfr.jpeg"
-image-description = "“I’m supposed to be a mom and protect my kid and I’m failing at that,” said Laura Gallagher of Bucks County." image-caption = "" image-credit = "TYGER WILLIAMS / Philadelphia Inquirer" image-size = "" published = 2020-11-02T10:00:00Z slug = "pa-eviction-cdc-ban-loophole-renters-despair" authors = ["Charlotte Keith"] byline = "Charlotte Keith of Spotlight PA" title = "Gaping loopholes and vague state guidance leave some Pa. families out of a home despite federal ban on evictions" subtitle = "" description = "Whether or not families get kicked out often comes down to where they live, and which judge happens to hear their case, a Spotlight PA investigation found." blurb = "Whether or not families get kicked out often comes down to where they live, and which judge happens to hear their case, a Spotlight PA investigation found." kicker = "Coronavirus" topics = ["Coronavirus", "Eviction"] series = ["Locked Out"] linktitle = "" suppress-featured = false weight = 0 url = "" aliases = [] modal-exclude = false no-index = false language-code = "" layout = "featured" extended-kicker = ""
+authors = ["Charlotte Keith"]
+blurb = "Whether or not families get kicked out often comes down to where they live, and which judge happens to hear their case, a Spotlight PA investigation found." byline = "Charlotte Keith of Spotlight PA" description = "Whether or not families get kicked out often comes down to where they live, and which judge happens to hear their case, a Spotlight PA investigation found." image = "external/et86n59fx2pbcfxr0n6swfghfr.jpeg" image-credit = "TYGER WILLIAMS / Philadelphia Inquirer" image-description = "“I’m supposed to be a mom and protect my kid and I’m failing at that,” said Laura Gallagher of Bucks County." internal-id = "SPLEVICTxx" kicker = "Coronavirus" layout = "featured" modal-exclude = false no-index = false published = 2020-11-02T05:00:00-05:00 series = ["Locked Out"] slug = "pa-eviction-cdc-ban-loophole-renters-despair" suppress-date = false suppress-featured = false title = "Gaping loopholes and vague state guidance leave some Pa. families out of a home despite federal ban on evictions" topics = ["Coronavirus", "Eviction"]
 +++

 {{<featured/header